 - Epigraphs in nonfiction often choose a short phrase or quotation from a work that is referenced later in the book.

 - Decide if you want a single epigraph or multiple.
-If your work is split into parts, you may want to use an epigraph before each one.
+If your work is split into parts, you may want to use an epigraph before each one, or you could even use one before each chapter.

 There aren’t really any concrete rules when it comes to the use of epigraphs in literature.
 It’s ultimately up to you whether you use one or not.
 As King, Erikson, and Tolkien have shown us in their books, you can write your own poetry, quote a song, or make up an epigraph.